electerious/Ackee/docs/Get started.md

 yarn
 ```

-#### 4. Start Ackee
+#### 4. Run Ackee

-Run Ackee.
-It will output the URL it's listening on once the server is running.
-Visit the URL with your browser and complete the finial steps in the interface.
+Ackee will output the URL it's listening on once the server is running.
+Visit the URL with your browser and complete the finial steps using the interface.

 ```
 yarn start